captionpoint/captionpoint-plays/BETWEEN-RIVERSIDE-AND-CRAZY.md

 ---

 ## DETECTIVE O’CONNOR:
-Dave—why don’t you leave the room and let me talk with Walter?
+Dave — why don’t you leave the room and let me talk with Walter?

 ---

 ## LIEUTENANT CARO:
-Audrey, I love you, but please—let me handle this.
+Audrey, I love you, but please — let me handle this.

 ---